vidhipitroda/Speech-emotion-recognition/README.md

-Datasets used in this project¶
+Datasets used in this project:

 Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D) Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess)